xabk/ue-loc-tools/sync-guide.md

 However, if a script crashes with an exception or if it prints that a task has failed, or if you see return code that isn't zero, then something's off.
 Logs are located under `Content/Python/logs`.

+# Adding new localization targets
+If you want to add new localization targets:

+1. Add the targets in Unreal Editor and configure its name and gathering parameters, like paths. *Do not not bother configuring the locales manually*.
+2. Run `python targets.py replace --source <any_existing_target> --targets <new_target_1>,<new_target_2>,...`.
+3. Add your targets in `base.config.yaml`:
+   - in the `parameters` section under `loc-targets` to include it into the base set of all targets
+   - in any of the `<task-list>/script-parameters` sections under `loc_targets`
+     to include it into the task lists that you want it to be part of
+   - *Important*: if your targets depend on each other (check Localization Dashboard setup), add them so that the independent targets are listed first, then the dependent targets.
+4. Run `!loc-sync.bat` and choose `6`: `ALL TARGETS: *Local* Gather+Test+Longest+Import`
+5. Check the logs to see if the new targets are properly gathered and processed.
+6. Remember to add the new files in Perforce: just select each `Localization/<new_target>` folder and select the `Mark for Add` option in the context menu.
+There should be a bunch of files in the root of the target folder, including `.locmeta` and `.manifest` files, and three files in each of the locales folders: `.archive`, `.po`, and `.locres`.
+7. Submit the changes to Perforce.
+8. Now we need to add the new targets to Crowdin:
+   - Add the new target(s) to the `loc_targets` array in the Add New Source Files task in `base.config.yaml`, usually located closer to the end of the file.
+   - Run `!loc-sync.bat` and choose `3`: `ALL TARGETS: Add source files to Crowdin`.
+   - Check that the files are now on Crowdin.
+   - Comment out the new targets in `base.config.yaml` / `add-source-files` task to keep things tidy.